 Carbohydrates are in most of the food we eat.
-For example, fruits contain the carbohydrate fructose and glucose, dairy has lactose, potato has starch and the list goes on.
+For example, fruits contain the carbohydrate fructose and glucose, dairy has lactose, a potato has starch, and the list goes on.
 Carbohydrates are broken down by the body into simple sugars.
-These sugars circulate in the blood stream and are used by the body’s cells for energy.
-The brain also uses one of these simple sugars (glucose) as its main energy source.
+These sugars circulate in the bloodstream and are used by the body’s cells for energy.
+The brain also uses one of these simple sugars (glucose) as its primary energy source.
 This is why children need carbohydrates to stay alert and active throughout the day.

 Which foods contain carbohydrate?

-There are many foods that contain carbohydrates, however some foods are more nutrient rich than others.
-Since carbohydrates are all treated in the same way by the body, it is important to choose carbohydrates that also contain other nutrients.
+Many foods contain carbohydrates, however, some foods are more nutrient-rich than others.
+Since carbohydrates are all treated in the same way by the body, it is important to choose carbohydrate foods that also contain other nutrients.
 This ensures the body is not simply being provided with sugar but with other nutrients that it also requires to function.

 Let’s look at the foods on the Australian Guide to Healthy Eating plate:

-When opting for carbohydrates in the form of bread, always choose higher fibre and low GI options of these products as they provide more nutritional value and keep children fuller for longer.
+When opting for carbohydrates in the form of bread, always choose higher fibre and low GI options when selecting these products as they provide more nutritional value and keep children fuller for longer.

-Legumes are a great source of protein, B vitamins, iron and folate.
+Legumes are an excellent source of protein, B vitamins, iron and folate.
 They have a low GI, keeping children fuller for longer.
 Examples of legumes include kidney beans, chickpeas and lentils.

 All fruits contain carbohydrates, in the form of fructose and glucose.
-Eating fruit not only provides your body with carbohydrates, but also the nutritional benefit of other vitamins, minerals, and dietary fibre contained in fruit.
+Eating fruit provides your body with not only carbohydrates, but also the nutritional benefit of other vitamins, minerals, and dietary fibre contained in the fruit.